valory-xyz/open-autonomy/docs/deployment/on-chain_deployment_checklist.md

 * [Publish your agents](../guides/publish_fetch_packages.md#publish-an-agent-on-a-registry) using the `autonomy publish` command.
 * [Publish your services](../guides/publish_fetch_packages.md#publish-a-service-on-a-registry) using the `autonomy publish` command.

-Ensure that your components, agent and service packages are registered in the on-chain protocol.
-You can [use the protocol front-end](../guides/register_packages_on_chain.md) or use the `autonomy mint` command.
+Ensure that your components, agents and service packages are [registered in the Autonolas Protocol](../guides/register_packages_on_chain.md).

 ## Publish Docker images (optional)